hugelton/BirdsBoard/README.md

 ### Firmware License
 The firmware applications are licensed under the **GNU Lesser General Public License v3.0 (LGPL-3.0)**.
 A copy of the license is available in the `Firmware/` directory.

 The LGPL-3.0 allows use in both open and closed-source systems, as long as modifications to the firmware itself are released under the same license.

+## Acknowledgements

+This project draws inspiration and technical insight from the following excellent works:

+- [**Winterbloom Big Honking Button**](https://github.com/wntrblm/Big_Honking_Button): The concept of software-swappable applications and aspects of the hardware design were greatly influenced by this project.
+- [**HAGIWO/MOD2**](https://note.com/solder_state/n/nce8f7defcf98): A far more refined predecessor in the concept of modular, reprogrammable firmware architectures.

 ## Author